Skip to content

 Vopnfirðingasaga Monument

-An archeologic investigation in 2006 revealed ruins from the time of Vopnfirðingasaga, not far from the present church at Hof.
+An archeological dig in 2006 revealed ruins from the time of Vopnfirðingasaga, not far from the present church at Hof.
+The saga is believed to have been written in the 13th century, taking place in 960-990.

-The Thing representatives of Geitir and Brodd-Helgi also disagreed and all worked toward the end of their friendship.
+The representatives of Geitir and Brodd-Helgi also disagreed and all worked toward the end of their friendship.
 Brodd-Helgi's unpopularity increased and was finally more than the farmers could bear.
-At the spring Thing in Sunnudalur, Geitir is said to have killed Brodd-Helgi.
-At the instigation of Þorgerður his stepmother, Bjarni killed his foster-father and mother's brother Geitir.
-But the saga was not over. Þorkell, Geitir's son, took his father's chieftainship and Bjarni Brodd-Helgason was chieftan at Hof.
-They had grown up together at Krossavík and were the sons of a brother and sister.
+Geitir is said to have killed Brodd-Helgi at Sunnudalur.
+At the instigation of Þorgerður, Bjarni killed his foster-father and uncle, Geitir.
+But the saga was not over. Þorkell, Geitir's son, took his father's chieftainship and Bjarni Brodd-Helgason was chieftain at Hof.
+They had grown up together at Krossavík and were first cousins.

 Bjarni tried to make peace with Þorkell but failed, and Þorkell failed three times to avenge his father's death.
 The final battle was on a field at Eyvindarstaðir.
 Bjarni was victorious, later made peace with Þorkell and invited him to live at Hof as long as he lived.
 Thirty years of vengeance was over.